This page explains how you can manage your errors in Stackdriver Error Reporting.

 - Resolved: A state for indicating that an error group is fixed and no longer expected to occur.
 If an error group marked as Resolved later reoccurs, Error Reporting changes the resolution status back to Open.

 - Muted: A state for hiding an error group from your list.
-For more information, see Muting errors.
+For more information, go to Muting errors.

-To hide error groups from your Error Reporting list, change their resolution status to Muted.
-Muted errors do not appear in your list, even if they reoccur.
+You can hide an error group from your Error Reporting list by changing its resolution status to Muted.
+Muted errors won't reappear in your list, even if they reoccur.

 To view your muted error groups (and unmute them if desired), do the following:

-You see a Muted Errors page.
+The Muted Errors page appears.
 In the top navigation bar, expand the Resolution status panel.
 Select the resolution status types of the error groups that you wish to hide from your list.

 To unmute an error group, deselect its resolution status type from the same Resolution status panel.